 Like its much older kin, the ISM Manufacturing Series, I have been reluctant to focus on this collection of diffusion indexes.
 For one thing, there is relatively little history for ISM's Non-Manufacturing data, especially for the headline Composite Index, which dates from 2008.
 The chart below shows Non-Manufacturing Composite.
 We have only a single recession to gauge is behavior as a business cycle indicator.

 For a diffusion index, this can be an extremely volatile indicator.
 Thus I've added a six-month moving average to assist us in visualizing the trend, which has been relatively range bound for the past two years, and we're currently at the bottom of the range.

 Theoretically, I believe, this indicator will become more useful as the timeframe of its coverage expands.
 Manufacturing may be a more sensitive barometer than Non-Manufacturing activity, but we are increasingly a services-oriented economy, which explains my intention to keep this series on the radar.

-Here is a link to my coverage of ISM Manufacturing report released earlier this week.
+Here is a link to my coverage of the latest ISM Manufacturing report.

 Note : I use the FRED USRECP series (Peak through the Period preceding the Trough) to highlight the recessions in the charts above.
 For example, the NBER dates the last cycle peak as December 2007, the trough as June 2009 and the duration as 18 months.
 The USRECP series thus flags December 2007 as the start of the recession and May 2009 as the last month of the recession, giving us the 18-month duration.
 The dot for the last recession in the charts above are thus for November 2007.
 The "Peak through the Period preceding the Trough" series is the one FRED uses in its monthly charts, as illustrated here.